jimsmart/progszy/README.md

 ## License

-progszy is copyright 2020 by Jim Smart and released under the [BSD 3-Clause License](LICENSE.md)
+progszy is copyright 2020–2021 by Jim Smart and released under the [BSD 3-Clause License](LICENSE.md).

 ## History

-TODO

-- v0.0.1: Initial release.
-- 2020-01-01: Work in progress.
+- v0.0.1 (2021-04-20) Work in progress.
+Initial test release.